hayley1911/Blog/Best Companies for Women in Tech.md

-According to <a href="https://www.bustle.com/articles/87362-the-best-companies-for-women-in-tech-are-harder-to-pinpoint-than-youd-think" target="_blank">Bustle</a> and <a href="http://fortune.com/2015/04/10/best-company-women-tech/" target="_blank">Fortune</a> these are the best companies for women in Technology to work at in 2017.
+According to <a href="https://www.bustle.com/articles/87362-the-best-companies-for-women-in-tech-are-harder-to-pinpoint-than-youd-think" target="_blank">Bustle</a> and <a href="http://fortune.com/2015/04/10/best-company-women-tech/" target="_blank">Fortune</a> these are the best companies for Women in Technology to work for in 2017!

 1. BNY Mellon
 2. Accenture